aviaryan/voice-transcribe-summarize-telegram-bot/README.md

-# Voice Note Summarizer Bot for Telegram 🎙️📝
+# Voice Note Transcription and Summarizer Bot for Telegram 🎙️📝

 A powerful Telegram bot that transcribes and summarizes voice notes using state-of-the-art AI models.
 Built with Python and powered by Groq's API with Whisper and Llama 3 model for transcription and summarization.